JanHerca/urantiapedia/output/wikijs/en/article/Donald_Briglia/Quantum_Mysteries_and_The_Urantia_Papers_Part_I.md

 This is the same amount of energy that must be expended to separate the two at rest at a very large separation, called the ionization potential (energy).

 > “_The quantity of energy taken in or given out when electronic or other positions are shifted is always a ‘quantum’ or some multiple thereof, but the vibratory or wavelike behavior of such units of energy is wholly determined by the dimensions of the material structures concerned.
-Such wavelike energy ripples are 860 times the diameters of the ultimatons, electrons, atoms or other units thus performing._” [[UB 42:4.14](/en/The_Urantia_Book/42#p4_14)]
+Such wavelike energy ripples are 860 times the diameters of the ultimatons, electrons, atoms or other units thus performing._” <a id="a75_411"></a>[[UB 42:4.14](/en/The_Urantia_Book/42#p4_14)]

 License has been used here (it is usually stated that the nuclear proton captures the electron) to draw attention to the observation that the electron is dimensionally so much larger than the proton in models of atomic optical processes/structures though it is so much smaller in mass.
 The more correct way of stating the recombination is that they capture each other to form their union.
 Using the planetary model of this simplest of atomic systems, and calculating how fast the electron moves, the result is that the electron velocity is only slightly relativistic, less than one percent of the velocity of light, as light travels 137 times faster.
 Interpreting the phrase “wavelike energy ripples” to mean “wavelengths,” logical consistency results.
 The reason 860 is stated as a dimensionless number is it is the ratio of two lengths, a wavelength and a diameter.